-Client questions will often center on their concerns for what may go wrong.
+Client questions will often center on their concerns about what may go wrong.
 The more you understand their priorities, the better you can predict what they may ask.
 Let’s assume your client has a strict deadline for when the project must be completed.
 Some questions they may ask are:

 - What steps will you take if deadlines start to slip?